timdgn/Kidney_Stones_Classification/README.md

 # Kidney_Stones_Classification

 ## Description
-This is a personal project in which I build a CI/CD pipeline for a health classification Web App.
+This is a personal project in which I build a CI/CD pipeline for a health classification solution.
-The goal is to predict whether a patient has kidney stones or not based on their urine analysis results 🩺.
+The goal is to predict whether a patient has kidney stones or not based on their urine analysis results 🩺

 I build this project to practice my skills in data science, machine learning, data engineering and MLOps 💪.
 The project aims to use several tools such as Python, Pandas, Numpy, Scikit-learn, FastAPI, Streamlit, Docker, GitHub and AWS ECR/ECS/EC2/Fargate.

+PS: The trained ML model (under `FastAPI_Backend/src/main.py`) has no hyperparameters tuning because this project is more about building the CI/CD pipeline rather than training the best ML model.

 ## Table of Contents
 - [Installation](#installation)